-A warning circulating via email and Facebook warns of the dangers of eating farm-raised tilapia.
+A warning circulating via email and Facebook warns of the dangers of eating farm-raised tilapia from China.

 There is an ongoing debate regarding farm-raised tilapia from China.

-The current incarnation of the tilapia warning appears to be a re-working of a popular 2011 warning that circulated regarding farm-raised tilapia from China.
-We’ll take a look at the warning being circulated in July 2013 and then address some of the key points being made.
+The current incarnation of the tilapia warning appears to be a re-working of a popular 2011 warning regarding farm-raised tilapia from China.
+We’ll take a look at the warning and then address some of the key points.
 The tilapia claims below are part of a much longer warning regarding products from China.
 We have only included tilapia portion of the warning:

 DO NOT EAT TILAPIA

 Greetings and Salutations…

 I read several articles on Google about this, and even one that was defending the eating of tilapia said to avoid the fish that came from China.
 Also, I had just returned home from buying Publix & Albertson’s 4-day special of 4 bags of frozen tilapia for the price of one.
 Sure enough, on the top of the bags, it read “farm raised”, and on the bottom in small print it said, “China”.

 I recently saw a Food inspector on TV… He said he had lived overseas and he had seen the filthy conditions their foods are raised and processed in.

 It is enough to make you throw up.
 Some foreign workers have to wear masks as they work in these places, because the food is so rotten and filthy, it makes them want to throw up.
 Many of their Fish on Fish Farms are fed Raw sewage daily.
 He said he has seen so much filth throughout their food growing and processing that he would “never” eat any of it.
 They raise this filth, put some food coloring and some flavorings on it, then they ship it to the USA for YOU to consume and feed to YOUR families.
 They have no Food & Safety Inspectors.
 They ship it to you to buy and poison your families and friends.